vllm-project/vllm/docs/source/models/vlm.rst

         --image-feature-size 576 \
         --chat-template template_vicuna.jinja \

-To consume the server, you can use the OpenAI client
+To consume the server, you can use the OpenAI client like in the example below:

 .. code-block:: python

     from openai import OpenAI
     openai_api_key = "EMPTY"
     openai_api_base = "http://localhost:8000/v1"